Returning To The Office: The Practicalities

 The great working from home experiment is evolving.
 Earlier this month ONS revealed a whopping 46.6% of all people in full-time employment did at least some of their work from home during April.
-But with research showing 70% of colleagues miss informal face-to-face interactions, and a more a worrying 50% saying they feel isolated (Unipos's 'State of The Workplace Survey'), it's the gradual return to the office that is on the cards for many - with government rubber stamping it from 1st August.
+But with research showing 70% of colleagues miss informal face-to-face interactions, and a more a worrying 50% saying they feel isolated (Unipos's 'State of The Workplace Survey'), it's the gradual return to the office that is on the cards for many - with some permanently looking to adopt a hybrid strategy.

 But in this 'new normal' post-lockdown landscape, getting staff back into long-vacated buildings isn't simply a case of flinging open the doors, and hoping for the best.